-According to Cybersecurity Ventures, by 2021 there will be 3.5 million unfilled cybersecurity jobs globally and the number is projected to grow to 6 million by 2021.
-Cybersecurity Ventures also predicts that there will be a 20% increase in spending on cybersecurity by small and medium-sized businesses in the next five years.
 With the increase in spending on cybersecurity and the high demand for cybersecurity professionals, the need for education and training in the field will continue to increase in the future.

 2. Certifications: Obtaining certifications in relevant areas of cybersecurity can demonstrate expertise and credibility to potential employers.
 Some of the most well-known certifications include Certified Information Systems Security Professional (CISSP) and Certified Ethical Hacker (CEH).
 These certifications require passing an exam and may have prerequisites such as a certain amount of work experience and continuing education requirements.

-According to a survey by the International Information Systems Security Certification Consortium, a nonprofit organization, 89% of hiring managers consider certifications as a determining factor in hiring decisions.
-Additionally, the survey found that certified cybersecurity professionals earn an average of 15% more than their non-certified counterparts.
 With the high demand for cybersecurity professionals and the increasing importance placed on certifications in the hiring process, obtaining relevant certifications can be a key factor in building a successful career in cybersecurity.

 3. Networking and Community Involvement: Networking with other cybersecurity professionals and being active in the cybersecurity community can help individuals learn about new job opportunities and stay current on industry trends.
 Joining professional organizations, attending conferences and events, and participating in online forums and discussion groups can provide valuable networking opportunities.
 Additionally, contributing to open-source projects and participating in online communities can help showcase skills and knowledge to potential employers.

-According to a survey by (ISC)², 61% of cybersecurity professionals found their current job through networking.
 Additionally, the survey found that cybersecurity professionals who are active in the community are more likely to be satisfied with their current job and have a higher likelihood of receiving a job offer.
 With the high competition for cybersecurity jobs, networking and community involvement can provide valuable opportunities for job seekers to stand out and make connections in the industry.